lumagician/dachfenster/README.md

 ## Challenges we ran into

-What would a user find useful, which additional information, which compromises to keep the ui simple to use on an everyday basis.
+What would a user find useful, which additional information, which compromises to keep the ui simple to use on an everyday basis?
-How to help potential users overcome the hurdle of not knowing what kind of
+How to help potential users to overcome the hurdle of not knowing what kind of expectation the driver or passenger may have?

 ## Accomplishments that we're proud of
 We hacked non-stop and were able to produce a working, scalable app that distinguishes itself with features that we believe makes car sharing easier and more attractive.
 We had a very good team spirit.